CCNY College Now Fall 2026 Course Offerings

 New Student Seminar – NSS 10002

-Description: This course will equip high school students with the skills, habits and knowledge to transition from high school to college.
-Students will reflect on their academic and career goals, how to navigate the college system, study skills, and communication skills through interactive games, creative writing, collaborative activities, and engaging lessons to prepare them through their college journey.
+Description: This course will equip high school students with the skills, habits, and knowledge needed to transition from high school to college.
+Students will explore their academic and career goals while learning how to navigate the college system, develop effective study strategies and strengthen communication and self-advocacy skills.
+Through interactive games, creative writing, collaborative activities, and engaging lessons to prepare them for their college journey.

 United States Politics and Government – PSC 10100